-Collection/Disclosure; A Two-Step Analysis
+Collection/Disclosure; A Two-Step Analysis (updated)

-So when it comes to the sharing of information by one public body with another, my office has to ask two questions: Does one body have the authority to collect?
+So, when it comes to the sharing of information by one public body with another, my office has to ask two questions: Does one body have the authority to collect?
 Does another body have the authority to disclose?
 For an authorized sharing to occur, the answer to both questions has to be yes.
 If one of the answers is no, then the sharing is unauthorized.

-If the sharing will only occur once, then the public bodies are wise to reduce their understanding to emails but probably don’t need a formal data sharing agreement.
+If the sharing will only occur once, then the public bodies are wise to reduce their understanding to emails, but probably don’t need a formal data sharing agreement.

-If the data sharing will occur often, it is then best practice that the public bodies enter into a data sharing agreement.
+If the data sharing will occur often, it is then best practice that the public bodies enter into a written data sharing agreement.
 That agreement should set out the legislative provisions that allow collection and disclosure and it should set out the obligations of the receiving public body regarding the safeguarding of that information and the rights of the sending public body to review and audit the actions of the receiving body.

 The existence of a data sharing agreement itself does not authorize the sharing; it is the provisions in statutes or regulations, authorizing collection and disclosure that make the sharing authorized.

-As a final note any authorized sharing should be looked at with the data minimization principle in mind.
+As a final note, any authorized sharing should be looked at with the data minimization principle in mind.
 The public body collecting the information should collect the least amount possible and the disclosing public body should disclose the least amount possible.
 Of course, there may have to be discussions between the two bodies to ensure that the least amount of information gets shared.